Businessexcellence/SLA-DASHBOARD/V10_QUICK_REFERENCE.md

 ## 🎨 Visual Changes

 ### Before (v9):
-- Purple/pink gradient header
+- Purple/pink gradient in sidebar header
 - White sidebar background
 - Text logo "TAGGD"
 - Light color scheme

 ### After (v10):
-- Charcoal gradient header (#3a3a3a → #5a5a5a)
+- Charcoal gradient in sidebar header (#3a3a3a → #5a5a5a) - logo area only
-- Dark gray sidebar (#2a2a2a)
+- White sidebar background (unchanged)
 - Official TAGGD PNG logo with orange accent
-- Professional dark theme
+- Clean light theme maintained

 ---